bnkausik/pruned_gradient_descent/README.md

-code for pruned gradient descent on MNIST and CIFAR10
+tensorflow code for Pruned Gradient Descent on MNIST and CIFAR10